-Covid-19 has thrown us a curveball, and suddenly, more people are working from home because of this virus and the fear of spreading it.
+Covid-19 has thrown us a curveball.
+Suddenly, more people are working from home because of this virus and the fear of spreading it.
 This new "workplace" can be a challenge for both an employee not used to doing their work from home and the manager who doesn't have experience managing from afar.
 With some minor adjustments, you may find it to be more productive.
 Take advantage of the time working from home.

 Over my 30+ years of working experience, I have worked both from home and the office.
-Sometimes it was a choice and others it was forced because there wasn't an office to go to for work.
-Truthfully, my favorite was a mix of both, mostly because I am a people person, an extravert who gets energy from being around others.
-But that can also be a distraction and keep from getting the work done.
+Sometimes it was a choice.
+A other times, it was forced because there wasn't an office to go to for work.
+Truthfully, my favorite was a mix of both.
+That's because I am a people person, an extrovert who gets energy from being around others.
+But that can also be a distraction from getting the work done.

 Tips for working from home: